rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 ### `mkfs` command

-The `mkfs` command allows you to create a Linux file system.
+The `mkfs`(make file system) command allows you to create a Linux file system.

 ```
 mkfs [-t fstype] filesys